fabric/fabric/sites/docs/concepts/configuration.rst

     - Given `.Connection` is the base object, where even would "per-host" data be stored / loaded?

-        - SSH config loading makes sense for filling uch of this
+        - SSH config loading makes sense for filling much of this
         - What about regular config?
 We'd want this data to live separate from the core config, so it can't really live in regular config files unless we make it a special case (or truly part of the config)
         - But then the question is, where _does_ it come from?

             - Its own set of configuration files, e.g. ``~/.fabric-hosts.yml``
-            - Library-only option, i.e. some argument to ``Config(...)`` or whatnot
+            - Library-only option, i.e. some argument to ``Config(...)`` or whatnot, and no file loading not implemented by the user
             - ???